createreactapp/createreactapp.github.io/_docs/10-usage-with-react.md

 * `TodoList` is a list showing visible todos.
   * `todos: Array` is an array of todo items with `{ id, text }` shape.
+  * `onTodoClick(id: number)` is a callback to invoke when a todo is clicked.
 * `Todo` is a single todo item.
   * `text: string` is the text to show.
+  * `completed: boolean` is whether the todo should appear crossed out.
+  * `onClick()` is a callback to invoke when the todo is clicked.
 * `App` is the root component that renders everything else.

 They describe the look but don't know where the data comes from, or how to change it.
 They only render what's given to them.
 If you migrate from Redux to something else, you'll be able to keep all these components exactly the same.
 They have no dependency on Redux.

 ### Designing Container Components

 We will also need some container components to connect the presentational components to Redux.
-For example, the presentational TodoList component needs a container like TodoList that subscribes to the Redux store and knows how to apply the current visibility filter.
+For example, the presentational `TodoList` component needs a container like `VisibleTodoList` that subscribes to the Redux store and knows how to apply the current visibility filter.

-* TodoList filters the todos according to the current visibility filter and renders a TodoList.
+* `VisibleTodoList` filters the todos according to the current visibility filter and renders a `TodoList`.

 ### Designing Other Components